 Attendance: Students are tracked using the early warning system through Polk County.
 Once a student has missed 1 day of school, the teacher is required to make a phone call home.
-Once the eighth day of absence occurs, the visiting teacher is sent to the residence.
-Once the student has missed ten days the guidance counselor mails appropriate documentation so parents are made aware of possible ramifications.
+Once the fifth day of absence occurs, the teacher contacts the terminal operator and a list is sent to the guidance counselor.
+Once the tenth day is missed, the name is sent to the visiting teacher and she is sent to the residence.
+Also, once the student has missed ten days the guidance counselor mails appropriate documentation so parents are made aware of possible ramifications.

 Suspensions: Students with suspensions, either in school or out of school, will receive communication from the school based on the number of days absent.
+After the first suspension, the PST will meet with the homeroom teacher to being a tier 2 behavior plan.

-Level 1 students in math and reading receive additional support in the classroom from the teacher, iii small groups are in place as well as extended day learning opportunities.
+Level 1 students in math and reading receive additional support in the classroom from the teacher and one additional support staff member, iii small groups are in place, tiered groups are generated as needed as well as extended day learning opportunities.

-- b.
-Provide the following data related to the school's early warning system - 1.
-The number of students by grade level that exhibit each early warning indicator:
+b.
+Provide the following data related to the school's early warning system

+1. The number of students by grade level that exhibit each early warning indicator:

-Indicator Grade Level Total 1 2 3 4 5 6 7 8 9 10 11 12 Total Attendance below 90 percent 11 8 7 9 1 5 0 0 0 0 0 0 0 41 One or more suspensions 0 0 1 0 2 0 0 0 0 0 0 0 0 3 Course failure in ELA or Math 0 0 0 5 0 0 0 0 0 0 0 0 0 5 Level 1 on statewide assessment 0 0 2 0 0 0 0 0 0 0 0 0 2 c.
+Indicator Grade Level Total indicator K 1 2 3 4 5 6 7 8 9 10 11 12 Total Attendance below 90 percent 24 12 15 21 18 22 0 0 0 0 0 0 0 112 One or more suspensions 4 2 1 15 8 8 0 0 0 0 0 0 0 38 Course failure in ELA or Math 0 0 0 11 17 18 0 0 0 0 0 0 0 46 Level 1 on statewide assessment 0 0 0 13 13 12 0 0 0 0 0 0 0 38 c.
 Describe all intervention strategies employed by the school to improve the academic performance of students identified by the early warning system.